-In the case of CBD, there’s a lot that you the business owner can discuss: health benefits, recipes involving the oil, what is and isn’t safe for house pets.
+In the case of CBD, there’s a lot that you the CBD business owner can discuss: health benefits, recipes involving the oil, what is and isn’t safe for house pets.

 Invest in a Social Media Strategy

 What about using social media?
-It’s a viable tool you should have, but it comes challenges unique to the CBD industry.
+It’s a viable tool you should have, but it comes with challenges unique to the CBD industry.
 We will outline them below.

-What About PPC Advertising for CBD?
+What About PPC Advertising for CBD Advertising?

-Facebook, Instagram and Twitter have advertising restrictions on CBD, labeling it as a “drug”.
+Facebook, Instagram, and Twitter have advertising restrictions on CBD, labeling it as a “drug”.
 This essentially means they won’t sell a product that has a negative association and history.

 On Facebook, the policy specifically says,